COVID-OR/COVID-OR.github.io/PHASE1.md

 ---

-## PLease use the links to the following surveys for data input.
+## Please use the links to the following surveys for data input.
 ### Note: these surveys are for retrospective data collection of at discharge data.

 #### REMEMBER to use the unique study ID (eg "CVORW001") that will have been given to you by the study team.